BD-6 Short Kit

 • Ignore the center of gravity location on the plan.
 The draftsman made a serious error.
 Your center of gravity should be at the rear edge of the spar, which is 30% of the chord.
 If you follow the plan, the plane will fly very very poorly.

-• Although the plan shows balsa fuselage sides and plywood top and bottom, my kit is made from lite ply.
+• The plan shows balsa fuselage sides and plywood top and bottom, or you can choose an alternate fuselage made from lite ply.

 • The kit includes lite ply windshield plate, nose plate, chin plate, and bottom plate.
 You put balsa on the aft fuselage top and bottom, and on the bottom of the cowl.